A few local organizations where GC students have interned:

 - Tell your roommates, family, or spouse that you are anticipating a call from a potential internship site.
 They will be prepared to deal with the call in a professional manner.

 Prepare to interview

-- Schedule a practice interview with Career Services.
+- Schedule a practice interview with Career Networks.

 - Many organizations will interview students over the phone.
 When the call arrives, sound enthusiastic, be prepared to answer questions, and do not answer call waiting; keep a résumé handy for reference.

 - Have several questions prepared to ask the interviewer.